FelipeKoga/fleet-management/README.md

 # Fleet Management System

 ## Overview
-Advanced fleet management system powered by Android, Angular, and AWS, designed as a final paper project for the Systems Analysis and Development course.
-This system offers real-time mapping and integrated communication tools, providing a comprehensive solution for dynamic fleet monitoring.
+Fleet management system powered by Android, Angular, and AWS, designed as a final project for the Systems Analysis and Development course.

 ## Features
 - **Complete Chat Functionality**: chat system with options for both private and group conversations, supporting text and audio messages for efficient communication.